National Outdoor Leadership School

 NOLS is a non-profit outdoor education school based in the United States dedicated to teaching environmental ethics, technical outdoor skills, wilderness medicine, risk management and judgment, and leadership on extended wilderness expeditions and in traditional classrooms.
-It was previously known as the National Outdoor Leadership School, but in 2015, this label was retired in favor of the independonym "NOLS".
-The "NOLS" mission is to be the leading source and teacher of wilderness skills and leadership that serve people and the environment.
+It was previously known as the National Outdoor Leadership School, but in 2015, this label was retired in favor of the independent "NOLS".
+The NOLS mission is to be the leading source and teacher of wilderness skills and leadership that serve people and the environment.
 NOLS runs courses on six continents, with courses in a variety of wilderness environments and for almost any age group.
+The NOLS vision is to, "elevate the leader in everyone".

 Courses feature both leadership and technical outdoor skills, which include backpacking, canoeing, whitewater kayaking, packrafting, caving, rock climbing, fly fishing, horse-packing, sea kayaking, mountaineering, rafting, sailing, skiing, snowboarding, and wilderness medicine.
 NOLS has trained more than 280,000 students.
 Academic credit is available for all courses, through either the University of Utah, Western State Colorado University, or Central Wyoming College.
 NOLS also has direct credit agreements with many colleges and universities.
 NOLS is headquartered in Lander, Wyoming.

 History

 Early years

-NOLS was founded in 1965 by Paul Petzoldt, a famous mountaineer and a member of the Army's 10th Mountain Division, with the backing of three affluent Lander residents (Ed Breece, legislator and Petzoldt's brother-in-law; Jack Nicholas, legislator; and William Ericson, physician).
+NOLS was founded in 1965 by Paul Petzoldt, a mountaineer and a member of the Army's 10th Mountain Division, with the backing of three affluent Lander residents (Ed Breece, legislator and Petzoldt's brother-in-law; Jack Nicholas, legislator; and William Erickson, physician).
 Breece, Nicholas, and Ericson formed the nucleus of the early board of trustees.
 Petzoldt was also an early Outward Bound Chief Instructor, and he wanted to establish a school which promoted concentrating on refining outdoor leadership skills.

 The first facility opened in 1965 in Lander, Wyoming at Sinks Canyon.
 June 8, 1965 marks the date of the founding and the first trip beginning at the trailhead of Hidden Valley Ranch where 100 male students went into the Wind River Range.
 In the beginning, NOLS struggled with finances to provide necessities for outdoor trips, so Petzoldt and his early team developed the “uniform” made of Salvation Army donations.
 The school began to grow in the early years and in 1966, women were allowed to enroll.
 In 1967, the adventure courses began for young boys aged 13–15.

 In 1971, the administrative offices were moved to downtown Lander, Wyoming, where NOLS is still based today.
 NOLS has facilities in Alaska, Washington, Arizona, Utah, New York, Idaho, Chile, Mexico, Canada, New Zealand, the Yukon Territory, Tanzania, Scandinavia, and India.
 It also runs wilderness medicine courses in a variety of other locations around the world.